Raghukashyap1143/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/03-LAB_SC_100_Lab2_Ex2_Conditional_Access.md

     ![](../media/lab02/image-03.png)

-You have now configured an active working Conditional Access policy that prevents users from logging in outside the trusted network you defined as the company's external IP address.
+    >**Note**: You have now configured an active working Conditional Access policy that prevents users from logging in outside the trusted network you defined as the company's external IP address.
 This was tested using a limited user scope to ensure that all cloud applications remain accessible.
 Lastly you have rolled out the CA policy to all users.

-You have successfully restricted access from outside the trusted network.
+  >**Success!** You have successfully restricted access from outside the trusted network.

 ### Task 5 - Require MFA for Salesforce

-In this Task you create a CA policy to enforce the authentication strenth you created in the previous exercise when signing into Salesforce.
+In this task, you create a CA policy to enforce the authentication strenth you created in the previous exercise when signing into Salesforce.

 >**IMPORTANT**: This task will skip the testing phase.
 In a real world scenario you would test with a limited user scope first as seen in the previous tasks and perform a full rollout after a successful testing phase.